Brittany Hodges: Storylines

 In 1999, Brittany Hodges introduced as part of the new teen scene at Walnut Grove Academy.
 She was the snobby rich girl, the daughter of a wealthy banker; she was often neglected by her parents.
 At the time, Brittany had a rich boyfriend, J.T.
 She soon dumped J.T. when she snagged Billy Abbott (David Tom), an Abbott heir.
 Brittany wasn't a good influence on Billy, who was trying to make his place in his family's company by pretending to be a party boy.
 Billy got alcohol poisoning at a party thrown by J.T., and neither J.T. nor Brittany attempted to call the ambulance for fear of getting in trouble themselves.
 Billy's friend Raul came in time to save him, but his mother, Jill Abbott (Jess Walton), lost respect for Brittany when she didn't help her son.

 At the Junior Prom, Brittany realized that Billy was attracted to Mackenzie Browning (Ashley Bashioum), after they won Prom King and Queen.
 Brittany and Billy were chosen for the Glo By Jabot Kids campaign, and she used the opportunity to keep Billy for herself.
-She staged making love to Billy in order for Mac to walk in on them.
+She staged having sex with Billy in order for Mac to walk in on them.
 Billy didn't remember anything, but the truth eventually came out when J.T. accidentally revealed it.
 Billy and Mac continued to be drawn to one another, and Brittany was left alone, plotting for revenge.
 Mac began talking to Billy in an Internet chat room under an alias in order to get him to admit to his feelings for her.
 Brittany found out, and she put Mac's real name on the website.
 Brittany revealed that Mac was a runaway, but her plan was foiled when Mac's mother, Amanda Browning (Denice Duff), came to Genoa City.

 Brittany named her stripper alter ego "Marilyn" after Marilyn Monroe.